 What about other types of property?

-The form only applies to property that can be lived in, so properties such as a parking space or a commercial building are not included.
+The form only applies to types of property potentially subject to taxe d'habitation or taxe sur les logements vacant, so properties such as commercial buildings (eg. shops) are not included.
 Rental properties are included.